Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-Nonetheless, they’re great.
-If you have time to squeeze in a couple of these sessions per week, I personally think they’re worth their weight in gold.
+Nonetheless, they’re really good.
+If you have time to squeeze in a couple of these sessions per week, I personally think they’re worth your time.

 Plus, Jack Westin also offers a couple live office hour sessions per week where you get an open floor to get answers to any and all questions you have.
 These are great to get your lingering questions answered and bounce things of their pros without having to pay for tutoring.